 At Ritz Carlton Hotels, they give every employee discretion to spend – without approval from their general manager – up to $2,000 on a guest.
 The $2,000 figure is a large enough number to make the message clear: front line employees should act first, make the customer happy, and ask questions later.
 Many employees know how to make a customer happy but lack the confidence to act.
 Giving employees some spending authority will speed up the resolution of customer issues and empower your team to do the right thing when you’re not there.

-The sunshine is beckoning, so go ahead and plan that vacation – if you follow the six steps here, you may end up having a great holiday and a more valuable company.
+The sunshine is beckoning, so go ahead and plan that vacation – if you follow the six step plan to profit from your vacation, you may end up having a great holiday and a more valuable company.